FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 27/05/2023
+## Latest Changes - 28/05/2023

-- Tidied up `StartKernel`
-- Changed HAL to 2-stage initialisation
+- Actually implemented `strcpy` and `strncpy`
+- Changed run command line so QEMU uses the `q35` chipset
+- removed unnecessary `fprintf` calls in `Memory/newdelete.cpp`
-- Added ACPI RSDP support
+- Added Simple PCIe device detection
-- Added ACPI XSDT support
+- Added basic `Device` and `PCIDevice` classes
-- Fixed `x86_64_Panic` so it creates a new line before printing `No extra details are shown when type isn't Interrupt/Exception`
-- Fixed assert so it adds `"` around the function name
+- Fixed `x86_64_map_page_noflush` so it doesn't print unnecessary information
+- Added `getSDTCount` function to ACPI SDT files

 ## Resources used